FAQ

 Yes the ISLA Tracks can be turned off.
 All of ISLA’s map features are optional and can be turned on or off individually.

-I notice the photos on my HDS Gen 1 unit, Elite unit, or Simrad Go7 unit don’t appear as vibrant and clear as on an HDS Gen 2 or 3 unit.
+I notice the photos on my HDS Gen 1 unit or Gen 2 unit, or Elite TI unit, don’t appear as vibrant and clear as on an HDS Carbon, LIVE or PRO unit or Simrad EVO unit.
 Why is that?

 Software/Settings